Aliases for AOX1 Gene

 Aldehyde oxidase produces hydrogen peroxide and, under certain conditions, can catalyze the formation of superoxide.
 Aldehyde oxidase is a candidate gene for amyotrophic lateral sclerosis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AOX1 Gene

 AOX1 (Aldehyde Oxidase 1) is a Protein Coding gene.
-Diseases associated with AOX1 include xanthinuria and xanthinuria type 2.
-Among its related pathways are Metabolism and Valine, leucine and isoleucine degradation.
+Diseases associated with AOX1 include Xanthinuria and Xanthinuria Type 2.
+Among its related pathways are Nicotine Pathway, Pharmacokinetics and Jak-STAT signaling pathway.
 GO annotations related to this gene include oxidoreductase activity and electron carrier activity.
 An important paralog of this gene is XDH.